aurelia-ui-toolkits/kendoui-bridge-docs/developers_tutorials.md

  <br><br>
 </p>

-## _Due to significant changes in Aurelia skeleton navigation samples, this chapter is not yet ready._
+### _Due to significant changes in Aurelia skeleton navigation samples and this KendoUI bridge, this chapter is not yet ready._